 - Advanced operations applications involving transit signal priority, mid-block pedestrian crossings, and peer-peer communications

 - Advanced applications related to high-resolution data collection requirement for signal performance measures and connected vehicle operations

 What You Will LearnStudents gain a working knowledge of both 170 & 2070 controller operation, including how to deploy the 2070 and integrate these controllers within the agency's jurisdiction.
 From the controller lab, students will also learn to identify each of the various controller hardware modules, their functions, expansion features, and limitations.

-Who Should AttendAll individuals in electrical-maintenance fields, planning, engineering, and electrical-maintenance fields interested in gaining knowledge and proficiency of signal controllers should attend.
+Who Should AttendAll individuals in planning, engineering, and electrical-maintenance fields interested in gaining knowledge and proficiency of signal controllers should attend.
 Specifically, a need or study in the uses and operations of deploying traffic signal controllers in a field environment will benefit from this course.
 No prior background in traffic controllers is required, although basic knowledge of traffic signal timing is desirable.
 New students and returning "refresher course" professionals will benefit from the instruction related to both popular controller hardware styles.

 For More InformationAbout our courses and credits, see About our Classes

 About cancellations, refunds, and substitutions, see How to Enroll

 Or email us with your questions at firstname.lastname@example.org